AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 The first possible cause of test FAILure is an unexpected execution interruption, for example from an uncaught exception occurrence in Ada.

-We leverage this to enforce self validation of our testcases thanks to internal functional assertions, aborting execution as soon as one is not met, which provides extra confidence that what the test does corresponds to what was intended by its author.
+We use this mechanism to enforce self validation of the testcases through internal functional assertions, aborting execution as soon as one is not met.
+This provides extra confidence that the test's effect is as intended by its author.

 Match between actual coverage results and stated expectations
 *************************************************************

-After checking for internal assertions, our testsuite driver expects a strict one-to-one match between result expectations stated in testcases and the diagnostics emitted by the tool.
-On this account, a test PASSes only if:
+After checking for internal assertions, the testsuite driver expects a strict one-to-one match between result expectations stated in testcases and the diagnostics emitted by the tool.
+Thus a test PASSes only if:

 * Every reported violation has been stated as expected, and

 * Every violation stated as expected has been reported.

-In other word, any violation reported but not expected or expected but not reported triggers a test FAILure.
+In other words, any violation reported but not expected or expected but not reported triggers a test FAILure.

-This makes the ``0`` expressions representative of positive coverage expectations in a context where the qualified output report does not materialize positive results explicitly.
+This makes the ``0`` expressions representative of positive coverage expectations in a context where the qualified output report does not exhibit positive results explicitly.

 In the previous example, ``-- /XcmpMax/ l+ ## 0`` is a way to state that we expect the statement on line 5 (marked with "# XcmpMax") to be covered, and